-Anjikuni Lake can be found deep in the Kivallig Region of rural Nunavut in Canada.
-Nestled along the Kazan River, it is a fine spot for trout and pike fishing, both of which are plentiful in the waters of the area.
+Lake Anjikuni can be found deep in the Kivallig Region of rural Nunavut in Canada.
+Nestled along the Kazan River, it is a good spot for trout and pike fishing, both of which are plentiful in the area’s waters.
 Anjikuni quickly became the established home to an Inuit tribe that grew into a colony and became famous almost overnight on a cold November day in 1930.

-Labelle continued onwards further into the village, still hopeful of bumping into someone that may explain precisely what had happened.
+Labelle continued onwards further into the village, still hopeful of bumping into someone that may explain what had happened.
 Now rampant, Joe began to physically examine the homes of the tribe to determine if there was a hint or clue as to what might have caused them to up and leave.
 Unfortunately, no answers were forthcoming.
 Some of the discoveries he made were telling.
 Many homes were well-stocked with food and weapons.
-In one location, Labelle found another badly burned meal.
-In another, he found a discarded repair of a junior sealskin that had yet to be completed.
-While there was no definitive answer regarding what had taken place, it must surely have been a sudden event that was widespread and affected all 30 men, women and children in the village.
+Labelle found another badly burned meal in one location, and in another, he found a discarded repair of a junior sealskin that had yet to be completed.
+Whatever happened must have been a sudden event that was widespread and affected all 30 men, women, and children in the village.

 Labelle found no signs of a struggle but did find many items that a departing group would have required to bring with them.
 Food, arms, and clothing had all been abandoned.